 10. Supplement to Sleep Better

-Cate can help you determine what supplements will help you get more restful sleep.
+Cate can help you determine what supplements will help get more restful sleep.
 For instance, valerian, kava kava and passionflower are perfect for stimulating GABA to help you fall asleep.
 In addition, magnesium calms the nervous system and relaxes muscles.
 Lastly, curcumin can reduce inflammation to provide natural pain relief.

 - Eat a healthy and satisfying dinner.

 - Optional: sleep-promoting snack of cherries, banana or mango.

 - Focus on evening activities that reduce stress and calm your mind.

 - Create a dark, cool, and clean bedroom.

 - Wear amber or orange-tinted glasses for watching TV.